-North Brown is permitted for drilling and Allegiant plans to drill 8-12 rotary holes, approximately 2,000 metres, in late 2017.
+North Brown is permitted for drilling and Allegiant plans to drill up to 8 rotary holes, totaling up to 1,700 metres.
 Good surface sample results and favourable host rocks make North Brown a high- quality drilling target.
 North Brown has never been drilled.

 North Brown yielded a number of good assays, ranging from 1.5 to 6 g/t gold, in the initial sampling of altered sedimentary rock and altered dike float.
 The nearest outcrops are Devonian limestone and Mississippian siltstones with local zones of silicification.
 This Devonian and Mississippian stratigraphic section is widely recognized in Nevada as favorable host rocks for Carlin-type gold deposits.
-Many significant Carlin gold deposits, such as Alligator Ridge (1 million ounces gold), Emigrant/Rain (2 million ounces gold, and Dee/Arturo (2 million ounces gold) have been found in these rocks.
+Many significant Carlin gold deposits, such as Alligator Ridge, Emigrant/Rain, and Dee/Arturo have been found in these rocks.